VisionLearningGroup/taskcv-2017-public/classification/model/ADDA/README.md

     scripts/synth-coco.sh
     scripts/synth-coco-vgg16.sh

-For any network (`vgg16` in our example) you can use `--weights` option to pass checkpoint with imagenet pre-trained weights; see other related options in `scripts/synth-coco-vgg.sh`.
+For any network (`vgg16` in our example) you can use `--weights` option to pass a checkpoint file with imagenet pre-trained weights.
+There are some other options with comments listed in `scripts/synth-coco-vgg.sh`.
+We used `VGG16` weights from [`tensorflow/models/slim`](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models).

 Each of the provided scripts does the following: